 As industries examine how they can reduce emissions and their carbon footprint, the idea of net-zero energy is gaining traction.

 SRC has a long history of working in energy efficiency and renewables, and that work continues today.
-“Going back to the 1980s and 1990s, SRC was involved in natural gas—on the farm and with vehicles—and that transitioned into hydrogen,” says Ryan Jansen, Senior Research Engineer on SRC’s Process Development team.
+“Going back to the 1980s and 1990s, SRC was involved in natural gas—on the farm and with vehicles—and that transitioned into hydrogen,” says Ryan Jansen, Team Lead, Integrated Energy Systems.

 “As technology has emerged, we're working with energy storage, renewable generation and smart grids.”
 Today, that is where Jansen—an electrical engineer with a Master of Science—is focused.
 SRC has stayed on the cutting edge of renewable energy and Jansen on the forefront of the work.